mvolkmann/blog/src/neovim.md

 1. Enter `:PackerSync`

+1. Enter ":Mason" to see a list of the installed language servers and a list of the available language servers that have not been installed.
-1. To install additional language servers, enter ":Mason".
+   To get help, enter "g?".
-   This displays a long list of available language servers.
-   To install one, move the cursor to its name and press "i".
+   To install a language server, move the cursor to its name and press "i".
+   To uninstall a language server, move the cursor to its name and press "X".

 To use LSP Zero, open any file whose file extension maps to an install language server.